Cane toad: Taxonomy

 In Australia, the adults may be confused with large native frogs from the genera Limnodynastes, Cyclorana, and Mixophyes.
 These species can be distinguished from the cane toad by the absence of large parotoid glands behind their eyes and the lack of a ridge between the nostril and the eye.
 Cane toads have been confused with the giant burrowing frog (Heleioporus australiacus), because both are large and warty in appearance; however, the latter can be readily distinguished from the former by its vertical pupils and its silver-grey (as opposed to gold) irises.
 Juvenile cane toads may be confused with species of the genus Uperoleia, but their adult colleagues can be distinguished by the lack of bright colouring on the groin and thighs.

 In the United States, the cane toad closely resembles many bufonid species.
 In particular, it could be confused with the southern toad (Anaxyrus terrestris), which can be distinguished by the presence of two bulbs in front of the parotoid glands.

 Taxonomy and evolution

 The cane toad genome has been sequenced and certain Australian academics believe this will help in understanding how the toad can quickly evolve to adapt to new environments, the workings of its infamous toxin, and hopefully provide new options for halting this species' march across Australia and other places it has spread as an invasive pest.

-Studies of the genome confirm its evolutionary origins in northern part of South America and its close genetic relation to Rhinella diptycha and other similar species of the genus.
+Studies of the genome confirm its evolutionary origins in northern South America and its close genetic relation to Rhinella diptycha and other similar species of the genus.
 Recent studies suggest that R. marina diverged between 2.75 and 9.40 million years ago.

 A recent split in the species into further subspecies may have occurred approximately 2.7 million years ago following the isolation of population groups by the rising Venezuelan Andes.